Geant4-IcyMoons/dnaphysics_ice_release/README.md

 ## Overview

 Geant4-IcyMoons is an extension of Geant4-DNA for Monte Carlo simulation of electron transport in water ice and related condensed phases.
-The present release extends the Geant4-DNA electron-transport framework with new water-ice interaction physics, most notably phase-specific inelastic electronic excitation and ionization cross sections for amorphous and hexagonal ice, together with the supporting models, data products, examples, and utilities required to use them in practice.
+The present release extends the Geant4-DNA electron-transport framework with new water-ice interaction physics, most notably phase-specific inelastic electronic excitation and ionization cross sections for amorphous and hexagonal ice, along with the supporting models, data products, examples, and utilities required for their use in practice.
 At the level of the distributed transport physics, the release models the elastic and inelastic interactions of electrons in amorphous and hexagonal water ice, with the principal phase-resolved extension entering through the electronic inelastic sector.

 The distribution provides: